monirbd167/User-Credentials-Manager/README.md

 - User Operations:
   - **Add User**:
     - Allows users to be added to the system with a username and password.
-    - Passwords are hashed and stored securely.
+    - Passwords are **hashed with salt** and stored securely.
   - **Authenticate User**:
-    - Verifies user login by comparing the entered password with the hashed password in storage.
+    - Verifies user login by comparing the entered password with the **hashed password** in storage.
   - **Update User Password**:
     - Allows users to change their password by providing the current username and new password.
-    - The new password is hashed and updated in the storage.
+    - The new password is **hashed with salt** and updated in the storage.
   - **Update Username**:
     - Allows users to change their username.
     - Ensures that the new username is not already in use.